-Query/Continent Europe North America Asia Who is responsible for ethical conduct in business?
-Social control The individual Top management Who is the key actor in business ethics?
-Government, trade unions, corporate associations The corporation Government, corporations What are the key guidelines for ethical behaviour?
+Query/Contine nt Europe North America Asia Who is responsible for ethical conduct in business?
+Social control The individual Top management actor in business ethics? corporate associations The corporation Government, corporations What are the key guidelines for ethical behaviour?
 Negotiated legal framework of business Corporate codes of ethics Managerial discretion What are the key issues in business ethics?
 Social issues in organising the framework of business Misconduct and immorality in single decisions situations Corporate governance and accountability.
 What is the dominant Stakeholder management approach?
 Formalised multiple stakeholder approach Focus on shareholder value Implicit multiple stakeholder approach, benign managerial ism